This week I’m going to talk about all things MMO starting with updates to Guild Wars 2 and then following it up with Neverwinter’s new module.

 As for the guides, all I was looking for was something to say, “By the way, if you don’t have 85% ARPen, then it’s not worth walking into this zone.”
 Seriously!
 Knowing that ONE THING would have saved me 40 gold and a stack or two of potions!

-Anyways, the reason I’m talking about Neverwinter is because Perfect World is launching a new module in a little over a month!
+Anyways, the reason I’m talking about Neverwinter is that Perfect World is launching a new module in a little over a month!

 Here is the official announcement page though I’m going to briefly highlight some of the changes.